 Stay connected and wait for a progress bar to appear and for it to be completed.
-Depending on the size of the backup and the network speed, it may take a few minutes to an hour for the progress bar to be completed.
-If you disconnect from Wi-Fi too soon, the progress will be paused until you've reconnected.
+Depending on the size of the backup and the network speed, it may take anything from a few minutes to an hour for the progress bar to be completed.
+If you disconnect from Wi-Fi too soon, the progress will be paused until you reconnect.

-Now you can finish the setup process and enjoy your device.
-Content, such as your apps, photos, music and other information, will continue to be restored in the background for the next several hours or days depending on the amount of information there is.
-Try to connect regularly to Wi-Fi and power to enable the process to be completed.
+Now you can finish the setup process and enjoy using your device.
+Content such as your apps, photos, music and other information will continue to be restored in the background for the next few hours or days, depending on the amount of information there is.
+Try to connect regularly to Wi-Fi and power to enable the process to finish.